 Minimum investment levels vary widely.
 Applicants should consider total financial commitment, including government fees, legal costs, and required contributions.

-Evaluating the right program begins with understanding personal priorities, whether it's timeline, mobility, tax optimization, or family security.
+Evaluating the right program begins with understanding personal priorities, whether it's timeline, mobility, tax optimisation, or family security.

 Application Process: What to Expect